History of Barbados

 Barbados is an island country in the southeastern Caribbean Sea, situated about 100 mi east of Saint Vincent and the Grenadines.
 Roughly triangular in shape, the island measures some 21 mi from northwest to southeast and about 14 mi from east to west at its widest point.
 The capital and largest town is Bridgetown, which is also the main seaport.

-Barbados was inhabited by its indigenous peoples – Arawaks and Caribs – prior to the European colonization of the Americas in the 16th century.
-Barbados was briefly claimed by the Spanish who saw the trees with the beard like feature (hence the name Barbados), and then by Portugal from 1532 to 1620.
-The island was English and later a British colony from 1625 until 1966.
-From 1966 to 2021, it was a constitutional monarchy and parliamentary democracy, modelled on the Westminster system, with Elizabeth II, Queen of Barbados, as head of state.
-Barbados became a republic on November 30, 2021.
+Barbados was inhabited by indigenous peoples – Arawaks and Caribs – prior to the European colonisation of the Americas in the 16th century.
+The island was briefly claimed by the Spanish Empire who saw trees with a beard like feature (hence the name Barbados), and then by Portugal from 1532 to 1620.
+The island was an English and later a British colony from 1625 until 1966.
+Sugar cane cultivation in Barbados began in the 1640s, which saw the increasing importation of black slaves from West Africa.
+Several black slave codes were implemented in the late-17th century which resulted in several slave rebellion attempts, however none was successful.
+The Consolidated Slave Law was passed following the largest slave rebellion in Barbadian history, this was then followed by the total abolition of slavery in the British Empire in 1834.
+Britain continued to rule the island until independence was granted in 1966 and the state became a member of the Commonwealth of Nations.

-History before colonization
+From 1966 to 2021, Barbados was a constitutional monarchy and parliamentary democracy, modelled on the Westminster system, with Elizabeth II, Queen of Barbados, as head of state.
+Barbados became a republic on November 30, 2021, under Mia Mottley, thus removing the queen as its head of state.

+Before colonisation

 Some evidence suggests that Barbados may have been settled in the second millennium BC, but this is limited to fragments of conch lip adzes found in association with shells that have been radiocarbon-dated to about 1630 BC.

 Fully documented Amerindian settlement dates to between about 350 and 650 AD, when the Troumassoid people arrived.
 The arrivals were a group known as the Saladoid-Barrancoid from the mainland of South America.

 The second wave of settlers appeared around 800 AD (the Spanish referred to these as "Arawaks") and a third in the mid-13th century.
 However, the Amerindian settlement surprisingly came to an end in the early 16th century.
 There's no evidence that the Kalinago (called "Caribs" by the Spanish) ever established a permanent settlement in Barbados, though they often visited the island in their canoes.